 Open Rank Faculty Position, Speech-Language Pathology

-The Department of Communication Sciences and Disorders (CSD) at the University of Oklahoma Health Sciences Center (OUHSC) is seeking an individual with expertise in speech science, voice, and/or motor speech disorders to fill a 12-month, full-time, open rank, tenure-track/tenure-eligible faculty position starting in August, 2021, with some flexibility in start date and areas of interest possible.
+The Department of Communication Sciences and Disorders (CSD) at the University of Oklahoma Health Sciences Center (OUHSC) is seeking an individual with expertise in topics related to medical speech-language pathology, including voice and/or motor speech disorders, to fill a 12-month, full-time, open rank, tenure-track/tenure-eligible faculty position starting in August, 2022, with some flexibility in start date and areas of interest possible.

 Duties will include teaching coursework in areas of expertise, developing a line of externally-funded research, mentoring student research in the applicant’s area(s) of interest, and participating in departmental, college, and university service and governance.
-Required qualifications include an earned PhD degree in Speech-Language Pathology or related field, evidence of successful university teaching, potential for a productive research program, and excellent interpersonal, outreach, and communication skills.
+Required qualifications include an earned PhD degree in Speech-Language Pathology or related field, evidence of successful university teaching, potential for a productive research program, excellent interpersonal, outreach, and communication skills, and commitment to diversity, equity, and inclusion.
 Candidates with the potential to secure external grant funding, mentor student research, and engage in collaborative research at a large, comprehensive health center are strongly encouraged to apply.
-Clinical credentials are optional.
+Clinical credentials are preferred.
 Affiliations with other campus programs may be possible depending on an applicant’s research goals.

 The OUHSC is part of the University of Oklahoma system.
 Comprised of seven health-related colleges, it is one of only four comprehensive academic health centers in the nation.
 Opportunities for collaborative research and teaching are numerous on campus and at the nearby universities and hospitals in the region’s major metropolitan areas.
 The University of Oklahoma’s main campus is located in nearby Norman, OK.
 To learn more about the OUHSC and the College of Allied Health, please visit our websites at http://www.ouhsc.edu and at https://alliedhealth.ouhsc.edu/

-Oklahoma City (OKC) is a beautiful, friendly, and vibrant metropolitan community (25th largest in the U.S., est. pop.
-649,021).
+Oklahoma City (OKC) is a beautiful, friendly, and vibrant metropolitan community (24th largest in the U.S., est. pop.
+1.42 million).
 Located near Dallas, TX, the OKC metro area enjoys a temperate climate, a rich arts and food culture, professional sports, nationally-recognized health care, and excellent schools and universities in a thriving economic climate.
 To learn more about OKC and its surrounding communities, please visit the website of the Greater OKC Chamber of Commerce at https://www.okcchamber.com

 Application review will begin immediately and will continue until the position is filled.
 Salary is competitive and commensurate with rank, qualifications, and work experience.
-Interested individuals should submit via email or mail a letter of intent describing qualifications and experience, a complete curriculum vitae, a statement of research interests and plans, and three letters of recommendation to email@example.com or to Sarah S. Buckingham, Ph.D., Department of Communication Sciences and Disorders, P.O.
+Interested individuals should submit via email or mail a letter of intent describing qualifications and experience, a complete curriculum vitae, and a statement of research interests and plans.
+Additionally, three individuals serving as professional references should send their letters of recommendation directly to email@example.com or to Sarah S. Buckingham, Ph.D., Department of Communication Sciences and Disorders, P.O.
 Box 26901, University of Oklahoma Health Sciences Center, Oklahoma City, OK, 73117-1215.
 The University of Oklahoma is an Equal Opportunity Employer.
 Individuals with disabilities and protected veterans are encouraged to apply.

 Contact Name : Sarah S. Buckingham